amsen20/masters-thesis/docs/scinear/polymorphism.md

 ## Polymorphic promotion

-The Scala standard library contains a rich set of types, such as `Option[T]` and `List[T]`.
+The Scala standard library contains a rich set of types.
 Redefining linear versions for the entire library proves impractical.
 Scinear defines the following to address this limitation:

 ***Scinear-polymorphic-promotion-rule:*** Scinear assumes a polymorphic nonlinear type is linear if it uses a linear type as a type parameter.